RobinChen121/robinchen121.github.io-12/index.md

 excerpt: "My name is Zhen Chen from China.
 I am a PhD in operational research."
 ---

 My name is Zhen Chen from China.
-I am a PhD in operational research.
+I am a PhD in management science (operational research).

 I like coding and take an interest in solving business operational problems by mathematics and computer programming.